oh2mp/esp32_smart_rv/README.md

 ## Fonts

 There are several fonts used with the display.
 They are as const arrays in `tftfonts.h`.
-If you want to customize them, then look at the `fonts` subdirectory of this repository.
+If you want to customize them, then look at the [fonts subdirectory}(fonts/) of this repository.
 Otherwise you can just ignore or even delete the contents of that directory.
 They are needed only if you want to change the fonts.

 ------